aysukoc/aysukoc.github.io/_pages/about.md

   - /about.html
 ---

 Here you can find information about me, my academic studies, and my teaching.
+Will add more content soon.

 Short introduction:
 ------
 I am a Neuroscience MSc from Turkey, currently continuing my endeavors at JLU Gießen in Germany, as a research associate.
+If you notice any bugs/problems on this website, please email me at aysunurkoc@gmail.com.
+Thank you!